Where is my Pee Data?

-Are you aware that Walmart has recently been caught installing so-called “Piss Cams” on their urinals nation wide?
+Are you aware that Walmart has recently been caught installing so-called “Piss Cams” on their urinals at various locations around the WORLD and has been actively trying to cover it up?

-Have you been victimized by Walmart and their down right illegal practices?
+Have you been victimized by Walmart (or other retailers!) and their downright illegal practices?
 Watch this page for future information!

 The following article was published in the LA Times and has been reprinted here with permission.